Kathleen Munn

 Kathleen Jean Munn (1887– October 19, 1974) is recognized today as a pioneer of modern art in Canada, though she remained on the periphery of the Canadian art scene during her lifetime.
 She imagined conventional subjects in a radically new visual vocabulary as she combined the traditions of European art with modern art studies in New York.
-She died at age eighty-seven, unaware that her long-held hope for “a possible future for my work” was about to become reality.
+She stopped painting about 1939 and when she died in 1974 at age 87, she was unaware that her long-held hope for "a possible future for my work" was about to become reality.

 Early years

 Kathleen Jean Munn was born to a middle-class family in Toronto in 1887 and was the youngest of six children.
 Her family owned and ran a jewellery store at the intersection of Yonge and Bloor, and the family lived in the apartment above.
 Munn began her formal art education in 1904 when she began attending the Westbourne School in Toronto, studying under Farquhar McGillivray Knowles.
 Beginning in 1909, she began to show her work in exhibitions with the Ontario Society of Artists, the Royal Canadian Academy of Arts, and the Canadian National Exhibition.

-In 1912, Munn left her native Toronto to begin her studies at the Art Students League in New York City.
+In 1912, Munn left her native Toronto to begin her studies at the Art Students League in New York City, studying with A. S. Baylinson, Andrew Dasburg and Max Weber, students of Cubism derived from Cézanne.
+Weber had a powerful influence on her as an artist and a notebook she kept from her time at the League, records quotations from Claude Bragdon, who was an influence on Weber.

 Munn's family was extremely supportive of her career and paid for her art education in both New York and Philadelphia.
 She developed a devotion to international modernism and by 1920 "her style had evolved from the loose colourful brushwork of Impressionism to the more hard-edge geometric fragmentation of natural form".
 This resulted from her study of the French artist Paul Cézanne.